rtmigo/xrandom_dart/README.md

 | `Xrandom64`  | `Xorshift64` |

 You can use `Xrandom` on all platforms.
-You may prefer `Xrandom64` if you target VM platforms (i.e. not JavaScript).
+You may prefer `Xrandom64` if you target 64-bit platforms (any other than JavaScript).

 Reasons for choosing such defaults: if the user doesn't care, the algorithm should be fast.
 If the user is interested in statistical nuances, he will